 Jason Hunning two years after gastric bypass surgery (taken September 2013) and two years before (June 2009)

-One year after weight loss surgery, Jason Hunning was able to ride rollercoasters and skydive -- things he had unable to do before because of his weight.
+One year after bariatric surgery, Jason Hunning was able to ride rollercoasters and skydive -- things he had unable to do before because of his weight.
 "I never expected this to change my life so much," he said.

 Jason Hunning had struggled with his weight since his pre-teen years.
 He was great at losing weight -- once he even lost 100 pounds -- but like most people, was not great at keeping it off.